Skip to main content

 The long-tailed macaque has seen significant population decline.
 Recent reports from breeding facilities in Asia included biologically impossible birth rates, pointing to high numbers of illegally wild-caught animals.
 Together, this information pushed the Convention on International Trade in Endangered Species of Wildlife Fauna and Flora Secretariat to recommend a ban on all long-tailed macaque trade from Cambodia, as well as increased review of trade from several other countries where the species is found.

-The Physicians Committee has been monitoring the discussions surrounding this vulnerable species and signed a petition calling for the United States Fish & Wildlife Service to include the long-tailed macaque as threatened or endangered under the Endangered Species Act.
+The Physicians Committee has been monitoring the discussions surrounding this vulnerable species and signed a petition calling for the U.S. Fish and Wildlife Service to include the long-tailed macaque as threatened or endangered under the Endangered Species Act.

 More on Ethical Science